-The author shows that the epicentre was near the station of Mount Grassano, and that the greatest damage was on the loose unsupported friable rocks resting inclined against the sloping faces of the older compact rocks-conditions of effect identical with what occurred in the great Calabrian earthquake of 1783, and noticed by Mallet in 1857.
-The intensity of this earthquake the author calculates, on somewhat flimsy grounds, at eleven times less than the Andalusian, and four times less than that studied by Mallet in Italy in 1857.
+The author shows that the epicentre was near the station of Mount Graszano, and that the greatest damage was on the loose unsupported friable rocks resting inclined against the sloping faces of the older compact rocks-conditions of effect identical with what occurred in the great Calabrian carthquake of 1783, and noticed by Mallet in 1857.
+The intensity of this earthquake the author calculates, on somewhat fimsy grounds, at eleven times less than the Andalusian, and four times less than that studied by Mallet in Italy in 1857.
 The sound seems to have been communicated to much greater distances through the compacter and more elastic rocks than through the loose detritic deposits.
-What, however, is strange, is the manner in which the author talks of one shock being subsultory and another, in the same locality, as undulatory, as if they were two entirely different kinds of earthquakes.
+What, however, is strange, is the manner in which the

+H. J. J. L., "Monograph of the Earthquakes of Ischia : a Memoir dealing with the Seismic Disturbances in that Island from Remotest Times, with Special Observations on those of 1881 and 1883."
+(Naples : Furcheim, 1885.)
 In fine, we pass to the consideration of the Ligurian earthquake of February 23, 1887 (described by Prof. Taramelli and Mercalli), which drove so many people away from the towns of the Riviera.
 The first eight pages are devoted to the geology of the district, which may be said to be composed of a range of compact fairly elastic rocks close to the shore-line.
-The valleys that incise the cliff along the coast extend not only to the sea line, but some distance beneath the water, whilst near the coast they are partly filled by platforms of late Tertiary, and very in-coherent deposits.
+The valleys that incise the cliff along the coast extend not only to the sea line, but some distance beneath the water, whilst near the coast they are partly filled by platforms of late Tertiary, and very incoherent deposits.
 It is on these small somewhat triangular planes that most of the towns are met with.
 The region is one of the most disturbed by earthquakes of Upper Italy, no less than twelve, more or less destructive, occurring since the thirteenth century.

-The authors sent out IIco circulars to different localities, and from the answers were able to obtain much information. appears that, as on former occasions, slight shocks were felt over the whole district, and preceded the great one, no less than four occurring during the previous night to February 23, 1887.
+The authors sent out IICO circulars to different localities, and from the answers were able to obtain much information.
+It appears that, as on former occasions, slight shocks were felt over the whole district, and preceded the great one, no less than four occurring during the previous night to February 23, 1887.
 The area affected extended southwards to Rome, Mount Ferru (Sardinia), east to Pordenone, west to Perpignan, and north to Lyons and Basle.
 The mesoseismic area was crescentic in shape, 100 miles long between Mentone and Albissola.
 The form was due to the focus being beneath the sea, and to the region occupied by the elastic crystalline rocks.
 The effects of geological structure in affecting the limitation of isoseismal areas was beautifully illustrated in the Ischian earthquakes described by the reviewer.
-It is not customary to call the region above mentioned the mesoseismal area, which should be limited to that space around the epicentre and above the focal area: a better definition would be that of almost total destruction.
+It is not customary to call the region above men-tioned the mesoseismal area, which should be limited to that space around the epicentre and above the focal area : a better definition would be that of almost total destruction.
 The zone of severe injury extended to the Langhe of Piedmont and Astignano.
-The limits of severe shaking reach Turin and the lower Canovese, whilst the earthquake was strongly felt as far as Como, Arona, Parma, Leghorn, Marseilles, and nearly all of was from the focus.
+The limits of severe shaking reach Turin and the lower Canovese, whilst the earthquake was strongly felt as far as Como, Arona, Parma, Leghorn, Marseilles, and nearly all of Corsica.

 The main shock seems to have had two maxima, and to have lasted about 30 seconds.
-The authors calculated the velocity of projection at 9 4 m. at Oniglia, 3.53 m. at Faggia, and 4.7 m. per second at Nice.
-As in other cases of localities not epicentral, the rumble preceded the shock, the more, the farther the observer
+The authors calculated the velocity of projection at 9.4 m. at Oniglia, 3.53 m. at Faggia, and 4.7 m. per second at Nice.
+As in other cases of localities not epicentral, the rumble preceded the shock, the more, the farther the observer was from the focus.